Pedestrian Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 Does Insurance Cover Hitting a Pedestrian?

 Yes, your insurance company will cover all or most of the pedestrian’s damages, depending on the amount of liability insurance that you have.
-If the pedestrian’s injuries are extensive and you only have the state minimum amount of liability coverage, the pedestrian may not accept the settlement from the insurance company because it is not enough.
+If the pedestrian’s injuries are extensive and you only have the state minimum liability coverage, the pedestrian may not accept the settlement from the insurance company because it is insufficient.
 In this case, the pedestrian will likely bring the driver to court.

 However, it’s also important to remember that the driver may sue the pedestrian if the driver believes the pedestrian to be the main cause of the accident.
 Whether you’re the driver or the pedestrian involved in the accident, it’s important to consult with an attorney to determine who may be mostly or completely at fault for the accident.